Krausi96/plan2fund-nextgen/features/editor/lib/README.md

 → Use `useEditorActions()` or combined hooks from `useEditorState.ts`

 ### "I need styling"
-→ Use constants from `editorStyles.ts`
+→ Use Tailwind classes directly in components

 ### "I need to transform data"
 → Use builders from `sectionBuilders.ts` or `documentBuilders.ts` (usually via hooks)